 If you do not want to follow this tip, then don’t.
 Keep following the first challenge of the toothbrush squat as long as you need, to make it a permanent habit.
 There will be other "dietary" tips planned for this program.
 But I do encourage you to experiment with this dietary tip as well.

 Have fun with this tip.
 Do it with family and friends.
-Share this with others who may be interested in a metabolism boost.
+Share this with others who may be interested in learning more healthy habits.
 And now . . . if you are ready to add some variety to your "squats," move on to Tip # 3.